nova-pkgs/python/Doc/c-api/gcsupport.rst

    Analogous to :c:func:`PyObject_NewVar` but for container objects with the :const:`Py_TPFLAGS_HAVE_GC` flag set.

+   .. versionchanged:: 2.5
+      This function used an :c:type:`int` type for *size*.
+This might require changes in your code for properly supporting 64-bit systems.

 .. c:function:: TYPE* PyObject_GC_Resize(TYPE, PyVarObject *op, Py_ssize_t newsize)

    Resize an object allocated by :c:func:`PyObject_NewVar`.
 Returns the resized object or *NULL* on failure.  *op* must not be tracked by the collector yet.

+   .. versionchanged:: 2.5
+      This function used an :c:type:`int` type for *newsize*.
+This might require changes in your code for properly supporting 64-bit systems.

 .. c:function:: void PyObject_GC_Track(PyObject *op)